The state of hunger in Massachusetts

 Sustaining food recovery: Ways to take action

 Share – Spread the word about issues like wasted food and hunger.
-You might inspire others to take interest in the issues, too.
+You might inspire others to take an interest in the issues, too.
 One easy way to do it: Reshare a Spoonfuls’ social post!

 Advocate – Push for measures at the state and national levels that build support for food recovery.
 For some inspiration, check out our Advocacy Priorities.